-- Commercial Core

-- General

-- The Commercial Core district is a family of sub districts where the CC zone classification is followed by a number associated with the permitted building height on the zoning map.

-- CC-4 has a maximum building height of 4 stories.
+- Commercial Core - General - a.
+The Commercial Core district is a family of sub districts where the CC zone classification is followed by a number associated with the permitted building height on the zoning map. - i.
+CC-4 has a maximum building height of 4 stories. - ii.

-- ii.
 CC-5 has a maximum building height of 5 stories.

-- CC-7 has a maximum building height of 7 stories.
+- iii.
+CC-7 has a maximum building height of 7 stories.

-- 2. Intent
+- 2. Intent a.

 - To accommodate mid-rise commercial and lab buildings at heights appropriate for each site and a mix of neighborhood- and community-serving commercial uses.

 - B. Mid-Rise 4

 - Intent

-- To accommodate mid-rise buildings that do not exceed four (4) stories in height and a mix of uses, including neighborhood serving commercial uses.
+- a.
+To accommodate mid-rise buildings that do not exceed four (4) stories in height and a mix of uses, including neighborhood serving commercial uses.

 - C. Mid-Rise 5

-- Intent
+- 1. Intent

-- To accommodate mid-rise buildings that do not exceed five (5) stories in height and a mix of uses, including neighborhood- and community-serving commercial uses.
+- a.
+To accommodate mid-rise buildings that do not exceed five (5) stories in height and a mix of uses, including neighborhood- and community-serving commercial uses.

 - D. High Rise

-- Intent
+- 1. Intent

-- To accommodate a mix of Building Types of various heights and a mix of uses, including neighborhood- and community-serving commercial uses.
+- a.
+To accommodate a mix of Building Types of various heights and a mix of uses, including neighborhood- and community-serving commercial uses.

-6.7.8 Urban Design Standards
+6.7.8 Neighborhood Scale Standards

-- A. Land Division - Development sites must be subdivided with thoroughfares, if necessary, and platted with lots for either buildings or Civic Spaces. - B. Lots - All lots must have a lot line abutting a thoroughfare or a civic space. - Lots may be platted to create a comer, interior, or key lot.
-Flag lots and through lots are prohibited, except for lots intended as a Through Block Plaza civic space.

-- 3. To avoid highly irregular lot shapes, lots must be platted to be generally rectilinear, where the side lot lines are within forty-five (45) degrees of perpendicular to the front lot line or to the tangent of a curved front lot line, and generally straight throughout their length. - C. The Planning Board shall establish standards for the development of streets and other thoroughfares within the USOD, including, but not limited to standards for motor vehicle travel lanes, parking lanes, sidewalks, street tree plantings, and sidewalk extensions.
+- A. Land Division - Development sites must be subdivided with thoroughfares, if necessary, and platted with lots for either buildings or Civic Spaces. - B. Lots - 1.
+All lots must have a lot line abutting a thoroughfare or a civic space. - 2.
+Lots may be platted to create a corner, interior, or key lot.
+Flag lots and through lots are prohibited, except for lots intended as a Through Block Plaza civic space. - 3.
+To avoid highly irregular lot shapes, lots must be platted to be generally rectilinear, where the side lot lines are within forty-five (45) degrees of perpendicular to the front lot line or to the tangent of a curved front lot line, and generally straight throughout their length. - C. Thoroughfares - 1.
+Thoroughfares must be designed, engineered, and constructed as required by the Director of Transportation & Infrastructure and the City Engineer. - D. Alleys - 1.
+Alleys must be engineered and constructed as required by the City Engineer and the Director of Transportation & Infrastructure. - 2.
+Alleys must be twenty (20) feet wide in total right of way, with two (2), ten (10) foot wide travel lanes. - E. Mid-Block Passages - 1.
+A Mid-block passage is required for any Block Face that is four hundred (400) feet or greater in length. - 2.
+Mid-Block passages must connect the sidewalk of one thoroughfare to another on opposite sides of a Block. - 3.
+Mid-block passages may be designed as an open-air passage between buildings, a covered atrium providing continuous protection from the elements, or as an up to two-story passage through a building. - 4.
+Mid-block passages must be at least twenty (20) feet in width, with a minimum ten (10) foot wide paved walkway designed as a continuation of the sidewalks they connect. - 5.
+Mid-block passages must be lighted with footlights, bollard lights, building lights, or streetlights to provide for safety and visibility at night. - F. Pedestrian Orientation - 1.
+Any lot with frontage on a Civic Space or Somerville Avenue, Bow Street, Union Square, Prospect Street, Webster Avenue, Everett Street, or Washington Street is subject to the following: - Any front lot line is a primary front lot line, excluding any lot line abutting Everett Street. - b.
+Vehicular access to parking lots, structured parking, loading facilities, and service areas must be from an Alley or secondary frontage.

-D. Alleys

-- Alleys must be engineered and constructed as required by the City Engineer and the Director of Transportation & Infrastructure. - Alleys must be twenty (20) feet wide in total right of way, with two (2), ten (10) foot wide travel lanes.

-E. Mid-Block Passages

-- A Mid-block passage is required for any Block Face that is four hundred (400) feet or greater in length. - Mid-Block passages must connect the sidewalk of one thoroughfare to another on opposite sides of a Block. - Mid-block passages may be designed as an open-air passage between buildings, a covered atrium providing continuous protection from the elements, or as an up to two-story passage through a building.

-Mid-block passages must be at least twenty (20) feet in width, with a minimum ten (10) foot wide paved walkway designed as a continuation of the sidewalks they connect.

-Mid-block passages must be lighted with footlights, bollard lights, building lights, or streetlights to provide for safety and visibility at night.

-F. Pedestrian Orientation

-- Any lot with frontage on a Civic Space or Somerville Avenue, Bow Street, Union Square, Prospect Street, Webster Street, Everett Street, or Washington Street is subject to the following: - a.
-Any front lot line is a primary front lot line, excluding any lot line abutting Everett Street - Vehicular access to parking lots, structured parking, loading facilities, and service areas must be from an Alley or secondary frontage.